saurshaz/HotReactiveNativeMovies/README.md

 # HotReactiveNativeMovies
 react-native movies example with hot-reload(primarily for android) - shall make it work on iOS as well

+#STEPS TO RUN

+On Android with live Reload and DEBUG
+1) `npm run dev`
+2) `cd android,`
+3) On the device - setup usb debugging
+4) connect device
+5) `./gradlew clean installDebug`
+6) shake the device select debug options enable `reload on JS change`

+Code as fast as speed now.

 **React Native** is a Facebook developed tool set, which enables developer to build world-class application experiences on native platforms using a consistent developer experience based on JavaScript and [React](http://facebook.github.io/react).
 The focus of React Native is on developer efficiency across all the platforms you care about - **learn once, write anywhere**.

 Supported operating systems are >= Android 4.1 (API 16) and >= iOS 7.0.